microsoft/griffel/packages/webpack-loader/README.md

 ## When to use it?

-- If you are building a reusable library, please use [`@griffel/babel-preset`](../babel-preset)
+- For library developers, please use [`@griffel/babel-preset`](../babel-preset)
-- If you are building an application please use Webpack loader (this package)
+- For application developers, please use Webpack loader (this package)

 ## Usage